 The 2025 establishment of this meeting will enable us to keep on diving further into both the investigation of Biosimilars improvement – and the business requirements for organizations that keep on seeking FDA endorsement.

-The Organizing Committee is delighted to invite you to attend the Euro Biosimilars one of its remarkable Pharmaceutical conferences, to be held during April 14-15, 2025 at Paris, FranceEuropean Biosimilars Congress is a global annual event.
-This European Biosimilars Congress 2025 will bring together scientists, researchers, business development managers, CEOs, directors, IP Attorneys, Regulatory Officials and CROs from around the world.
+The Organizing Committee is delighted to invite you to attend the Euro Biosimilars 2025 one of its remarkable Pharmaceutical conferences, to be held during April 14-15, 2025 at Paris, FranceEuropean Biosimilars Congress is a global annual event.
+This Europen Biosimilars Congress 2025 will bring together scientists, researchers, business development managers, CEOs, directors, IP Attorneys, Regulatory Officials and CROs from around the world.
 Many biologics products are making their entry in the pharma market and experiencing a notable rise in their usage over the conventional medications.

-At Euro Bisimilars 2025 meet your target audiences from around the world focused on learning about biologics and Biosimilars.
+At Euro Biosimilars 2025 meet your target audiences from around the world focused on learning about biologics and Biosimilars.
 This conference would be your single best opportunity to reach the largest assemblage of participants from the biologics and Biosimilars community.

 2025 Highlights: